ryan-hill/course-in-a-box/modules/getting started/_posts/2002-01-01-r-markdown.md

 ### Text formatting with markdown

-Text that is not included in the __YAML header__ or a code chunk can be stylized with markup.
-Using markdown to stylize is not a requirement to create an RMarkdown document but it certainly helps to differentiate parts of the text, such as headers, bold, italic, or lists.
+Text that is not included in the __YAML header__ or a __code chunk__ can be stylized with Markdown.
+Using markdown to stylize is not a requirement to create an R Markdown document but it certainly helps to differentiate parts of the text, such as headers, bold, italic, or lists.

 The R Markdown cheat sheet available from the file menu in RStudio (Help > Cheatsheets) will show you most of these options.
 Here are some common examples: